 BB&K attorneys can provide context and insight on a wide range of topics.
 The firm's stable of well-known attorneys includes Grover Trask, former Riverside County district attorney who co-chairs the firm’s public policy and ethics group and whose practice focuses on government accountability, ethics, conflicts of interest and election law matters.

-To help find an expert, please contact our media coordinator Jennifer Bowles at email@example.com or 951-826-8480.
+To help find the right source to weigh in on a hot topic or trend, please contact our media coordinator Jennifer Bowles at email@example.com or 951-826-8480.

 Some of the hot topics that BB&K attorneys are working on:

 Despite the official end of the California drought, water agencies are still struggling with environmental issues and water restrictions from the Sacramento-San Joaquin Delta, the state’s largest source of water for cities and farms.
 BB&K attorneys are also involved in the multi-agency agreement known as the Quantification Settlement Agreement, hammered out to help the state wean itself from taking more than its share of the Colorado River.

 Two BB&K attorneys, Arthur Littleworth and Eric Garner, co-authored “California Water,” one of the leading texts on the historical, legal and policy issues surrounding the state’s most precious natural resource.
 In addition, Garner is the chair of the International Bar Association’s Water Law Committee.